ivan-chen-github/ACIT2515-maze-game/README.md

 Running the game:
-To run the game, browse to the "assignment_demo\maze" folder and run the command "python main.py" in the terminal.
+To run the game, navigate to the "assignment_demo\maze" directory and run the command "python main.py" in the terminal.
+The maze layout is defined in "maze.txt" in the same directory.
+Walls are represented by "x", pathways by " ", the player's starting location by "p", and the exit by "e".

 Game Controls:
-Moving the sprite - Arrow Keys
+Moving the sprite 	- Use the arrow keys to move the player sprite.
+Collecting items  	- Move the sprite on top of an item to collect it.
+Winning the game 	- Win by collecting all 4 items (Jewels) before reaching the exit (heart).
+					  Reaching the exit without collecting all the items will result in a loss.
-Collecting items  - Move the sprite on top of the item to collect it Exiting the game  - Collect the Heart item to exit the game or click the X
+Exiting the game  	- Reach the Heart item to exit the game or click the X